Township Business Ideas and Opportunities [UPDATED]

 4. Laundry services

-On demand services continue to be a rising trend.
+On-demand services continue to be a rising trend.
 The township marketing is embracing this trend in the form of laundry services.

 Just like the kasi complexes trend, the laundry service trend is being driven by the quest for greater convenience, mostly by millennials.

-This market has grown significantly in the past few months with companies in this space growing their offering and are starting to add a delivery option with branded vehicles.
+This market has grown significantly in the past few months with companies in this space growing their offering and starting to add a delivery option with branded vehicles.

 See also: The Ultimate Guide to Networks and Support Services for Township-based Entrepreneurs